gotzl/accservermanager/README.md

 ## Persistence
-All relevant data will be persisted outside of the container using a docker volume.
+All relevant data will be placed insided the 'settings.DATA_DIR' folder.
+In case of docker the folder is persisted outside of the container using a docker volume.
-This means you can delete and rebuild your container without needing to restore your settings manually.
+This means you can delete and rebuild your container without needing to restore your settings manually (apart from changes done to the settings.py).